commercetools/commercetools-api-reference/API-GUIDELINE.md

     allowedValues

 ####Object
-Define an Object property using "ResourceIdentifier" or "Draft" or "Reference" in the name.
+Define an Object property using names that have to be explicable about the content and the scope.

 Some examples:

-    shippingMethod -> ShippingMethodResourceIdentifier
+    shippingMethod
-    shippingRateInput -> ShippingRateInputDraft
+    shippingRateInput
-    product -> ProductReference
+    product
-    shippingDetailsToRemove -> ItemShippingDetailsDraft
+    shippingDetailsToRemove
-    discountedPricePerQuantity -> DiscountedLineItemPriceForQuantity[]
+    discountedPricePerQuantity
-    discountedPrice -> DiscountedLineItemPrice
+    discountedPrice

 ####*Exceptions
 The only exception allowed is: